 Space at these remote lodges is limited, which means you will be sharing a room with one or two fellow travelers.
 For this trip, we cannot offer a single accommodation option aside from your night at the hotel in Quito.

 The International Ecotourism Society has formally defined ecotourism as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”
 In other words, it is an effort to combine sustainable travel with ecosystem-level conservation and the explicit recognition of and respect for the rights of indigenous people.
-That’s why ecotourism is more than just “nature tourism”; it has the explicit goal of benefiting local communities both environmentally and economically.
-By providing financial incentives through tourism, these communities can become empowered to fight against poverty, and in achieving a more sustainable sort of economic development, can better resist other more exploitative industries like mining, agriculture, ranching, or logging.
-Ecotourism has also motivated the traditional tourism industry in general to move towards more “green” or sustainable practices.
+That’s why ecotourism is more than just “nature tourism;" it has the explicit goal of benefiting local communities both environmentally and economically.
+With financial incentives through tourism, these communities can become empowered to fight against poverty, and in achieving a more sustainable sort of economic development, can better resist other more exploitative industries like mining, agriculture, ranching, or logging.
+Ecotourism has also motivated the traditional tourism industry in general to move towards more sustainable practices.